 I first visited the city 2005, and fell in love with it.
 Unlike the congested, polluted mess that is Bangkok, Chiang Mai was friendly, peaceful and calm, beaming with golden temples, cheap eats, and guesthouses.
 I returned a few years later to film an episode of Word Travels, and always thought: “If I had to live anywhere in Asia for a while, this would be the place.”
 With my family and Amy, our own travelling Mary Poppins-assistant in tow, we found a semi-detached house outside of the Old Town on Air Bnb, and prepared to settle into the neighbourhood.
 The Thai – at least those outside of heavy tourist zones - are just unbelievably, remarkably, authentically warm and gentle people.
 They love children.
 They smile a lot.
 They are 95% Buddhist.
 We weren’t off the plane for five minutes and felt reassured by the welcoming nature of the culture. .
 Our house was at the end of a soi, an alley, off a busy road.
 Everything was so different, so anything-goes, so jarring, so unlike Australia.
 Like most Thai houses, ours didn’t have much of a kitchen (a gas burner, a fridge, some basic cutlery and utensils).
 Like most Thai houses, we wouldn’t be able to flush toilet paper down the toilet.
 The beds were rock hard, the furniture basic, the shower pressure almost non-existent.
 A rooster crowed directly across from us all through the night (more on the rooster later).
 There was blessed air conditioning in the bedrooms, and just a fan downstairs.
 Mosquitoes and flies patrolled the windows and the wonky screen door.
 Inside the place was clean, but a little rough around the edges, softened each Monday when the cleaner would come and leave it spotless.
-When we arrived, my wife looked at me like I was a madman for bringing us here for a month.
+When we arrived, my wife looked at me like I was a madman for bringing us here.
 But at least we wouldn’t have to unpack after a few days, and at least we didn’t have anything in particular to do.
 We could just be.

 Although we tried hard not to be tourists, of course we did a few touristy things.
 Art in Paradise is an interactive art museum that blew us away, putting us in the picture with dinosaurs and masterpieces.
 The kids loved the Elephant Poo Poo Park, where dung is sustainably converted into paper (it's a lot more interesting than it sounds, and in case you're wondering, doesn't smell at all).
 We visited a massive waterpark called Tube Trek, the Saturday Night Market, which was so much better than the overcrowded Sunday Night Market.
 The Ginger Farm, where Gali fell into a muddy trench.
 He had more luck at the Buak Hard Public Park, which had the only decent playground we could find.
 Of course there were all the amazing temples, and we had a beautiful moment with an elephant on the road without visiting an expensive and dubiously elephant park.
 We made friends with wonderful locals and expats (and their kids), celebrated birthdays.
 Along with the rest of the world, we anxiously watched the dramatic rescue of the schoolboys from a cave located a few hours drive away.
 We joined hundred of Israelis every Friday night for a Chabad feast, and enjoyed the spectacle of the FIFA World Cup in Russia, washed down with tall bottles of cold Singha beer.